 Qing Xiang (clean aroma or lightly roasted), this variety of tie guan yin with a light green jade color.
 The aroma and taste are flowery making it closer to a green tea.

 Nong Xiang (strong aroma or heavily roasted), This variety of tie guan yin is warm, complex, yet less flowery in essence.
 This variety uses traditional baking techniques to achieve the final product.

 Yun Xiang (yun aroma or moderately roasted), this variety of tie guan yin combines the floral aroma and the exquisite taste from the previous ones.

 What is the process of making Tieguanyin tea?

 Tieguanyin tea's harvesting technology is special, not picking very young shoots, but picking 2-3 leaves of mature new shoots, commonly known as "Banjhi-plucking ", which means that the leaves have all been unfolded and formed when they are planted.

 The processing includes sun withering, tossing，rolling, picking.

 Tie Guan Yin Tea Benefits

-Tie guan yin tea is rich in nutrient substance.
-Tie guan yin tea is high in amino acids, polyphenols and antioxidants.
-The tea also contains vitamins, particularly vitamin C, and other components such as calcium, fluorine, iron, magnesium, manganese, phosphorus, potassium and zinc.
+Tie guan yin tea is rich in nutrient substances.
+Tie guan yin tea is high in amino acids, polyphenols, and antioxidants.
+The tea also contains vitamins, particularly vitamin C, and other components such as calcium, fluorine, iron, magnesium, manganese, phosphorus, potassium, and zinc.

 Dinking tie guan yin tea helps improve your sluggish digestion.
 Stomach aches and acid reflux may be soothed by a good cup of tie guan yin tea after your meal.